-- To restrict access to specific IP addresses, select the Restrict Access To Specific IP(s) check box.
+To restrict access to specific IP addresses, select the Restrict Access To Specific IP(s) checkbox.
 Restricting access to specific IP addresses from the console can improve system security.
-When a partner user attempts to log in from a restricted IP address, the following error message is displayed:
+When a partner user tries to log in from a restricted IP address, the following error message is displayed:

-Your organization’s policies restrict you from accessing OpsRamp from your current IP.
+Your organization policies restrict you from accessing OpsRamp from your current IP.

 In the Auto Monitoring Resources section, select Yes or No to set automatic monitoring of your resources.

 In the Availability Settings section, select the option as required:

 Consider resource to be as: Select the organization resources state during scheduled maintenance.